 The flow recommendations are then presented to the Trinity Adaptive Management Working Group (TAMWG) and the Trinity Management Council (TMC) in March or early April for consideration.
 A ‘summary of water conditions’ as of April 1st of the year, is published by the California Department of Water Resources on or about April 10; this includes a forecast of reservoir inflow for the water year, known as the ‘b120 forecast’, which establishes the water year type and volume for restoration of the Trinity River.
 The flow release recommendation approved by the TMC is then forwarded to the U.S. Bureau of Reclamation and U.S. Fish and Wildlife Service as CVPIA co-lead agencies for the U.S. Department of Interior, which has the final authority over dam releases.

 Explore flow release data in our Online Data Portal (ODP):

 - Restoration Flow Schedule Recommendations.

-- Trinity River flow at Lewiston streamgage (calculated by USGS)
+- Trinity River flow at Lewiston streamgage (calculated by USGS): 2010 – present

-Additionally, current flow information from the USGS gages is reported on our home page in the blue box of “Trinity River Real-Time Flows”.
+Additionally, current flow information from the USGS gages is reported on our home page in the blue box of “Trinity River Current Flows”.